-And if you’ve eaten junk food, drank alcohol, smoked cigarettes, worked a stressful job, lived in a big city, or even gotten less than 8 hours of sleep per night for the last few years, you’ve exposed yourself, leaving your body open and susceptible to one of the biggest root health issues of our time…
+And if you ate junk food, drank alcohol, smoked cigarettes, worked a stressful job, lived in a big city or even gotten fewer than eight hours of sleep per night for the last few years, you’ve exposed yourself, leaving your body open and susceptible to one of the biggest root health issues of our time…

-We have long since established that inflammation is the primary cause of most chronic illnesses.
+We have established that inflammation is the primary cause of most chronic illnesses.
 The pathway to wellness, as we believe, does not involve NSAIDs or other unnatural drugs.
-We truly believe you can make inflammation a non-issue by making natural anti inflammatory foods a mainstay in your diet.
+We truly believe you can make inflammation a non-issue by making natural anti-inflammatory foods a mainstay in your diet.

 The Best Foods to Prevent and Alleviate Inflammation

 This food list is a good starting point.
-Put them on your next shopping list, and you’ll be taking the first step to better vitality.
+Put it on your next shopping list, and you’ll be taking the first step to better vitality.

-Blueberries have long been known to be an antioxidant powerhouse.
+Blueberries have long been known as an antioxidant powerhouse.
 Blueberries reduce inflamed arteries, eliminating potential blockages that can seriously affect heart health.
 One particular flavonoid in berries called anthocyanins is especially known to have anti-inflammatory properties.